SpiralP/CS441-musify/README.md

 ## Deploying

-Pushing to this repo will automatically deploy to https://cs441-musify.herokuapp.com/ after about a minute
+Pushing to this repo will automatically deploy to https://cs441-musify.herokuapp.com/ after about 5 minutes

 Logs at https://dashboard.heroku.com/apps/cs441-musify/logs